 Lima, the capital of Peru, was founded on January 18th, 1535.
 Francisco Pizarro called Lima «the City of the Kings».
 Lima emerged on the native cacique Taulichusco lands.
 Nowadays, after almost 5 centuries, Lima has turned into a modern, emerging and developed city that at the same time preserves proudly its convents and colonial buildings, as well as the richness of its historic center that has been declared by UNESCO as Cultural Heritage of Humanity.

-Ancient city has beautiful architectural jewels.
+On the Lima tours you will know beautiful architectural jewels.
 For example, the Cathedral of Lima, that was built the same day of the city’s founding, the San Francisco Church and Convent and the San Pedro and Santo Domingo Churches.
 In addition, the big old houses like La Casa Aliaga that was built over the chapel of the native cacique Taulichusco, as well as the big old house of Goyeneche or house of Rada and the magnificent Torre Tagle Palace from the XVIII century.

 Lima also has pre-Hispanic archaeological remains like the Great Sanctuary of Pachacamac where the Pachacamac god was worshiped, and also the Huaca Pucllana (400 a.c) located in Miraflores district.
 Miraflores is an important administrative center in Lima.

 Lima gathers its colonial past, the indigenous culture from which it inherited its name from the Aimara word Limac-Huayta, as well as the modernity that focuses on the future.